-We generally use a combination of a General anaesthetic and a Local anaesthetic or Interscalene block.
-This ensures the best post-operative pain relief is achieved and you can go home earlier.
+We generally use a general anesthetic with either a local anesthetic or an interscalene block to ensure the best post-operative pain relief is achieved and you can go home earlier.

-Your anaesthetist will see you before your operation and discuss your anaesthetic with you.
+Your anesthetist will see you before your shoulder surgery and discuss your anesthetic with you.
 Please indicate any preferences and concerns then.
-If you would like to meet your anaesthetist before the day of your operation please let us know and we can arrange it for you.
+If you would like to meet your anesthetist before the day of your operation, please let your orthopaedic surgeon know so it can be arranged for you.

 The benefits of an interscalene nerve block (ISB) for shoulder surgery are:

 The anesthetist, Dr van den Berg and you need to decide collectively whether you are suitable for an ISB.
 You may not be suitable for an ISB if:

 You will usually already be under anesthetic before the ISB is done, although sometimes it is done whilst you are awake.
 If you have an ISB performed whilst you are awake, the anesthetist may give you some light sedation to help you to relax.

 A special needle with a small electric pulse is used to locate the correct nerves.
 To judge the position of the injection, the anesthetist looks for muscle twitches in the arm.
 When the anesthetist is happy with the position of the needle, he or she injects some local anesthetic.
 The arm and shoulder soon become heavy and numb.
 The anesthetist will test the numbness of the arm before proceeding further.

 As your orthopaedic surgeon, Dr van den Berg will discuss your surgery details and what you can expect after surgery with you before you are admitted.